Kneaded That

 For the filling

-• semi-sweet chocolate (chopped or mini chips)
+• semi-sweet chocolate (chopped or mini chips): Melts into gooey pockets throughout the swirl.

 For the espresso cream cheese frosting